-NFPI Investigation and Cleanup Approximate (Very Approximate) Costs COC and hoping that the presence of asbestos is not ubiquitous: \$200 m\$ \$300 - \$600 m\$ Black Creek : Ongoing Public Health Threat Emergency Streambank Stabilization to prevent further erosion of the dump, Sampling and Cleanup: Includes streambank and watercourse sediments including sediments behind the Diversion Dam, the Diversion Channel, and the Small Tributary that has eroded a channel through the dump Ditch Leading to It from NFPI The former NTUA Sewer Lagoons Sampling and Cleanup: Sampling and Cleanup: And the location where excavated lagoon sludge was dumped.
-NTUA may or may not have a closure report that includes relevant sampling harter School and cleanup of other land adjacent to the site
+NFPI Investigation and Cleanup Approximate (Very Approximate) Costs te) Costs NFPI Fenced-In 104 acres AVERAGE \$ sampling and Cleanup: Based on the acreages of the COC and hoping that the presence of asbestos is not ubiquitous: would be a starting point for these 104 acres. \$200 million \$200 million NFPI Open Dump Sampling and Cleanup: Based on what other deanup costs at sites with similar objectives have cost: all 162 acres: \$300 - \$600 million \$450 million Black Creek: Ongoing Public Health Threat Emergency Streambank Stabilization to prevent further erosion of the dump, Sampling and Cleanup: Includes streambank and watercourse sediments including sediments behind the Diversion Dam, the Diversion Channel, and the Small Tributary that has eroded a channel through the dump š1 - 5 million \$3 million Red Lake; Sediments and Lake Water Sampling and Cleanup: Possibly another mercury-in-fish study \$1 - \$5 million \$3 million The Wash Below Red Lake Sampling and Cleanup: For an Undetermined Length and the Ditch Leading to It from NFPI \$1 - \$5 million nolllim £\$ The former NTUA Sewer Lagoons Sampling and Cleanup: And the location where excavated lagoon sludge was dumped.
+NTUA may or may not have a dosure report that Includes relevant sampling \$100,000 - \$500,000 \$250 thousand The Benzene in the Soil of the DEAP Charter School Sampling and Cleanup: Based on findings, may need sampling and cleanup of other land adjacent to the site 1\$ - 000'00\$ \$1 million - \$660,250,000.00